jordaniza/nix-config/README.md

 This is a bit of a primer on the nix stuff.
 I'm sure there's a lot here that's wrong but we can learn as we go!

-- [] Crypto (might want to do manually):
-  - udev rules
-  - Suites
-  - XX Wallet might be best
 - [] Configure user profile
 - [] Background image
   - copy across